krcochran/Getting-and-Cleaning-Data-Project/README.md

 The data was given in an untidy manner, containing two separate data sets that were used to train the accelerometers.
 First I stitched those two data sets together creating one data set.
 Then, after having one complete data set, I selected only the variables pertaining to mean or standard deviation (mean() or std()).
 Next I organized the observations by subject and activity.
 Then I took aggregate means across all different observed variables for each activity.
 Lastly, I renamed all the activites more descriptively so the recipient of this data set knew which row corresponded to which activity.
 The result is the tidy data set.

+Note: the input for the script requires the Samsung data be in the working directory as downloaded.
+Additionally, in order to read in the tidy data set, make sure to have sep = "\t".

 Also attached in this repository is a codebook which describes each variable used and the functions used on the observations.
 The accelerometers picked up acceleration, jerk, and magnitutde from the X, Y, and Z directions as denoted in the columns.